mhorpheus/test/DFIR-PagerDuty.md

 5. Check when you're on call for the first time.
 6. Set up mobile app for your own usage (optional).
 7. Read [Tutorial](#tutorials) section below.
+8. Reach out to your geography IR Functional Lead or your manager if you have any questions.

 **Disabling personal Voice Mail is critical for Hotline operations**, and everyone should double check that they have it really disabled.
 Not doing it, can cause severe consequences for IRIS.
 The last thing we want is a customer leaving message on personal IBM Voice Mail, instead of PD Voice Mail, which is not accessible by other team members.
 PD Voice Mail has advantage, that everyone can access it and react upon as well as PD will chase other on-call person, which will not happen in case Client leaves message on personal IBM VoiceMail.